-- 20. FIELD ARTILLERY. a.
-War experience indicates that casualties of artillery personnel are small and insufficient to interrupt firing or affect progress of the infantry materially.
-Hence, in a maneuver there is no need of assessing casualties of field artillery. - b.
+- 20. FIELD ARTILLERY.-a.
+War experience indicates that casualties of artillery personnel are small and insufficient to interrupt firing or affect progress of the Infantry materially.
+Hence, in a maneuver there is no need of assessing casualties of Field Artillery. - b.
 When a battery in position is attacked by either foot or mounted troops, decision as to capture or destruction of the battery is based on relative fire power (par.
 14) in directions other than those of the artillery pieces.
 No advance is permissible against cannon fire at short range. - c.
 See paragraph 15b in connection with neutralization of artillery by counterbattery fire. - d.
-Artillery employed as antitank guns will be subject to the provisions of paragraph 23. - e.
-Destroyed and captured artillery (par.
-37) will be ruled out of action for the duration of the maneuver, or for such lesser period as may be fixed beforehand by the director.
+Artillery employed as antitank guns will be subject to the provisions of paragraph 23.

-One airplane against a company or less; three airplanes against a battalion; and nine airplanes against a regiment.
+&lt;sup>11 airplane against a company or less; 3 airplanes against a battalion; and 9 airplanes against a regiment.
 If the number is materially smaller or larger, the effect is assessed correspondingly.

-21. HORSE CAVALRY. a.
+- e.
+Destroyed and captured artillery (par.
+37) will be ruled out of action for the duration of the maneuver, or for such lesser period as may be fixed beforehand by the director. - 21.
+Horse Cavalry.-a.
 Personnel losses of horse cavalry fighting mounted vary largely with speed, formation, and cover, and are indicated as follows: